URL Mapping & Redirect Architecture

 Technical Configs

-# Exact match priority
+# Exact match (evaluated first)

 location = /legacy-page {